Business Payrolls Survey (BPS)

 The Business Payrolls Survey uses a stratified simple random sample of 15,000 establishments.

-Collection: Computer assisted telephone interview, electronic questionnaire captured in the Integrated Collection and Operation System Business Collection Portal, and electronic file transfer.
+Collection: Computer assisted telephone interview, paper questionnaire captured in Blaise, electronic questionnaire transfered to Blaise, electronic file transfer.

 Follow-up: Computer assisted telephone interview.

-Collection in English and in French are available.
+Collection in French and in English are available.

 Time required to complete the questionnaire: approximately 10 minutes.